Our Team

 Ruth Merino retired in 2010 from the City of San Jose’s Office of the City Auditor where she was a Senior Program Performance Auditor.
 As a performance auditor she performed economy, efficiency and effectiveness audits of City departments and programs.
 Ruth’s primary environmental interest is in reducing greenhouse gas emissions by using more renewable energy, electric/hybrid vehicles and electric home appliances.
 In 2012, Ruth attended training given by Al Gore at the Climate Reality Leadership Corp Training Conference on how to present an updated slideshow similar to that shown in the documentary, “An Inconvenient Truth”.
 In 2013, she completed with distinction an online course, Climate Literacy: Navigating Climate Change Conversations.
 She is the Chair of San Jose Community Energy Advocates, which successfully advocated for the San Jose City Council to establish the San Jose Clean Energy program in May 2016.
 In 2020, SJCE Advocates also successfully advocated for the SJ City Council to cease fossil fuel investments such that San Jose’s $2.9 investment portfolio will be fossil fuel free in May 2021.
 Ruth holds a B.A. from UC Berkeley and has been a member of the Sierra Club since 1992.
 Ruth drives a 2019 Kia Niro EV which gets 239 miles per charge and is powered by SJ Clean Energy’s 100% renewable energy!

-Marico Sayoc – Board Member
+Marico Sayoc – Treasurer

 Marico is a community advocate that has dedicated her career to making positive impacts on social and environmental justice issues.
 She is the Executive Director of CASSY – Counseling and Support Services for Youth, a nonprofit that partners with Bay Area schools to provide resources and professional, on-campus mental health services to students free of charge.